hypo69/hypo/docs/gemini/set 0/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/prompts/generate_person_factory.md

 *   Added a `ValueError` check for input type validation.
 *   Added `try-except` blocks for JSON decoding errors.
 *   Added placeholder comments (`# ...`) where code logic was not specified in the example prompt.
-*   Example implementation to illustrate how to return a list of contexts based on a broad context.
+*   Example implementation to illuStarte how to return a list of contexts based on a broad context.

 # Optimized Code